Broad Spectrum vs Full Spectrum CBD + CBDa

 What Is Broad-Spectrum CBD?

 Broad-spectrum CBD is basically full-spectrum CBD with any THC content removed.
-This means that the consumer can still benefit from the entourage effect with broad-spectrum CBD without consuming the THC.
+This means that the consumer can still benefit from the entourage effect, but avoid consuming the THC.

 From the initial CBD extraction, some companies prefer to rid their products of THC.
 However, they retain the rest of the cannabinoids in the formula.
 CBD products whose THC has been removed tend to be marketed as broad-spectrum CBD.

 The refining process is crucial when it comes to crafting broad-spectrum oil.
 Refining ideally removes the unwanted cannabinoids from the formula.
-Companies are usually given an option to choose which cannabinoids are to be removed.
+Companies are able to choose which cannabinoids to remove.

-Since most companies understand that many consumers want to benefit from the entourage effect but may want to avoid THC, they mostly remove THC only to create the broad-spectrum oil.
+Now, most companies remove THC only to create the broad-spectrum oil.
 And since only THC has been removed from the final product, the final broad-spectrum product offers the synergy of other cannabinoids.

-Some enthusiasts and users alike argue that since THC has been removed from the broad-spectrum oil, it doesn’t lend to the same entourage effect.
-What they forget is that all the other beneficial compounds are still there, including cannabinoids like CBN, CBG, and CBC; terpenes like linalool, myrcene, limonene, and pinene; and different flavonoids known for supporting homeostasis and overall wellness.
-All these work harmoniously to help create an entourage effect.
+Some enthusiasts and users alike argue that since THC has been removed from the broad-spectrum oil, it doesn’t deliver the same entourage effect.
+What they forget is that all the other synergistic compounds are still there, including cannabinoids like CBN, CBG, and CBC; terpenes like linalool, myrcene, limonene, and pinene; and different flavonoids too.
+All these work harmoniously to create an entourage effect.

 This makes the broad-spectrum CBD ideal for people who don’t want THC in their system, whether for personal, professional, or legal reasons.
 Why?
 Because the products offer exactly what they are looking for, with the peace of mind of consuming a product that’s 100% THC free.